 Employee well-being is as important as business revenue

 When Matilda started working at Winningtemp, she had no idea what lay in front of her.
 She felt the energy and drive of the founders Pierre and Mathias, and their enthusiasm rubbed off!
 She understood that there was a certain amount of risk in joining a startup that's still in its early stages, but she was captivated by the founders' grand plans and wanted to become a part of them.

-“Many organizations were not mature enough, but there were early adopters in HR who jumped on board and saw the benefits of working agilely and digitally,” she says.
-“Today, the situation is quite different, and even the most conservative industries are starting to open their eyes to leveraging opportunities of digitalization in becoming more agile when it comes to HR. ”
+"Many organisations were not mature enough, but there were early adopters in HR who jumped on board and saw the benefits of working agilely and digitally," she says.
+"Today, the situation is quite different, and even the most conservative industries are starting to open their eyes to leveraging opportunities of digitalisation in becoming more agile when it comes to HR. ”

 HR success factors

 The biggest challenge Matilda has identified is working proactively with HR issues.
 HR has traditionally been viewed as a peripheral function, but as society evolves and employee influence is strengthened, the authority of HR departments has increased.
 Having an appealing workplace buzz with energy and good vibes is one of the most crucial factors in attracting and retaining talents.